Edward Dean Adams: Biography

 Edward Dean Adams was born in Boston, Massachusetts on April 9, 1846 to businessman Adoniram Judson Adams and Harriet Lincoln Norton.
+He was born into the prominent Adams family.
+He shares a common ancestor of Henry Adams with the US President John Adams, making them third cousins, four times removed.
 He graduated from Norwich University with a Bachelor of Science in 1864, and attended the Massachusetts Institute of Technology from 1865 to 1866 after spending a year in Europe.
 Adams joined a Boston stockbroker firm, T.J.
 Lee & Hill, in 1867, where he worked as a bookkeeper and a cashier.
 He married Frances Amelia Gutterson in 1872 and had three children.

 In 1878, Adams became a partner for private banking firm Winslow, Lanier & Co.
 Through the firm, he gained a wide array of positions- including trustee, board member, chairman, and president- of multiple organizations and enterprises, including the Missouri Pacific Railroad Company consolidated mortgage, the Northern Pacific Terminal Company of Oregon, the Edison Illuminating Company, the St. Paul and Northern Pacific Railway Company, the New York, Ontario and Western Railway company, the Central and South American Telegraph Company, All America Cables, Inc., the Central Railroad of New Jersey, the American Cotton Oil Company, the Cataract Construction Company, the International Niagara Commission, and the Niagara Development Company.

 He received the John Fritz Medal in 1926.